engineyard/ey-docs/pages/database-mysql-upgrade.md

     * [Set up an AppCloud application to use MySQL 5.1/5.5 in Alpha][3]
     * [Dump and restore an existing MySQL 5.0.x database][4]

-* _Are you running with MySQL on a platform other than AppCloud?_ Then, do these tasks:
+* _Are you migrating a MySQL-based application to AppCloud from another platform?_ Then, do these tasks:

     * [Get access to the Alpha program and ey-beta-talk group][2]
     * [Set up an AppCloud application to use MySQL 5.1/5.5 in Alpha][3]